ms10596/WDND_sessions/5/slides/slides.md

 * Recap on User & Post entities.
 * Refactoring.
 * Make a Flask endpoint.
-* Call a Flask endpoint from React app.
+* Call Flask endpoint from react app.
 * Solve CORS problem.
-* Error Handling..
+* Error Handling.

 ---
 ## What is CORS?